 ▲ WARNING!
-Higher temperatures increase the risk of scalding, but even at 120°F, hot water can scald (see Table 1 on page 4).

-If you increase the water heater's temperature setting, install Thermostatic Mixing Valve(s) at each point-of-use to reduce the risk of scalding.
+Higher temperatures increase the risk of scalding, but even at 120°F, hot water can scald (see Table 1).
+Install Thermostatic Mixing Valve(s) at each point-of-use to reduce the risk of scalding.

-To adjust the water heater's thermostat:
+2 To adjust the water heater's thermostat:

-Figure 34: Adjust the gas control knob to "HOT".
+Figure 37 - Adjust the gas control knob to "HOT".